MicrosoftDocs/biztalk-docs/biztalk/core/troubleshooting-bam.md

  Exporting a BAM definition to localhost is not supported.
 Similarly, importing a BAM definition from localhost is not supported.

 ## Alerts do not work after upgrading SQL Server editions
- If you have upgraded from one edition of [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] to another edition (for example, from Standard Edition to Enterprise Edition), BAM alerts will not restart.
-To fix this problem, either delete the BAM alerts and re-create them, or upgrade the [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] Notification Service.
+ If you have upgraded from one edition of SQL Server to another edition (for example, from Standard Edition to Enterprise Edition), BAM alerts will not restart.
+To fix this problem, either delete the BAM alerts and re-create them, or upgrade the SQL Server Notification Service.

-#### To upgrade the SQL Server Notification Service
+#### Upgrade the SQL Server Notification Service

 1. Click **Start**, click **All Programs**, click **Microsoft SQL Server 2005**, and then click **Notification Service Command Prompt**.